KodingBTW/hexstring/README.md

 # HexString
-HexString is a text dumper that creates a binary file which you can edit with your favorite text editor.
-It also allows automatic pointer calculation, making it much easier and faster to translate a ROM.
-It supports compression different pointers lenght and formats, also support compression via DTE/MTE.
+HexString is a text dumper that lets you extract text from a ROM using a simple and friendly user interface, which you can then edit with your favorite text editor.
+It also allows for automatic pointer computation, making translation to ROM faster and easier.
+It supports compression of pointers of different lengths and formats, as well as compression using DTE/MTE.

 ## Requirements
 To compile you can use pyinstaller library.